Ernst Jünger: Interwar period

-He criticized the fragile and unstable democracy of the Weimar Republic, stating that he "hated democracy like the plague."
-More explicitly than in Storm of Steel, he portrayed war as a mystical experience that revealed the nature of existence.
-According to Jünger, the essence of the modern was found in total mobilisation for military effectiveness, which tested the capacity of the human senses.
-In 1932, he published The Worker (German title: Der Arbeiter), which called for the creation of an activist society run by warrior-worker-scholars.
-In the essay On Pain, written and published in 1934, Jünger rejects the liberal values of liberty, security, ease, and comfort, and seeks instead the measure of man in the capacity to withstand pain and sacrifice.
+In 1932, he published The Worker, which argued that modern econonomic life was an extension of wartime total monbilisation meaning that the bourgeois order brought in by the Enlightenment was giving way to a new society organised around the figure of the Worker.
+In the essay On Pain (Über den Schmerz) written and published in 1934, Jünger rejects the liberal values of liberty, security, ease, and comfort, and seeks instead the measure of man in the capacity to withstand pain and sacrifice.
 Around this time his writing included the aphorism "What doesn't kill me makes me stronger; and what kills me makes me incredibly strong."